8-ETH Bonded Minipools

 The former represented the protocol's lowest bond amount because it guaranteed that if a node operator used Rocket Pool to attack the Ethereum protocol and had their entire bond slashed, they would stand to lose just as much as the rETH stakers and would not come out ahead.

 Since Rocket Pool's launch, the community has done significant research on the security provided by this bond and found that it was very conservative.
 For all intents and purposes, a slashing of 16 ETH was deemed unrealistic and a 16-ETH bond effectively provided the same security benefits as a bond of only 8 ETH (plus the supplemental RPL requirement).
-Thus, backed by this research, the Atlas upgrade introduces a new type of minipool to the list: the 8-ETH bond, colloquially referred to by the Rocket Pool community as an "LEB8" (Lower ETH Bond - 8 ETH).
+Thus, backed by this research, the Atlas upgrade introduces a new type of minipool to the list: the 8-ETH bond, colloquially referred to by the Rocket Pool community as a "LEB8" (Lower ETH Bond - 8 ETH).

 To create an 8-ETH minipool, the node operator only needs to provide 8 of their own ETH (plus enough RPL to cover the collateral requirement - more on this in RPL Collateral).
 It will then pull 24 ETH from the deposit pool in order to complete the validator and get to work on the Beacon Chain.